The Health Education Program is dedicated to promoting safety, raising awareness and preventing environmental hazards through educational outreach.

 - Fairs (health, resource & career)

-Please provide at least four weeks’ notice for presentations and community events participation.
+Please provide at least three weeks’ notice for presentations and community events participation.
 Click on the button below to submit a request.

 We welcome you to learn more about the services we offer by clicking here and visiting our educational videos page.
 These videos are created to keep you updated on what’s new and provide you with necessary knowledge on environmental health concerns.
 Please check back periodically to see the most recently added videos as we’re excited to share new upcoming videos with you!